F5Networks/f5-cloud-failover-extension/README.md

 * Standardization: Failover patterns will look similar across all clouds.
 * Portability: You can leverage a variety of methods, including cloud-native templates, Terraform, and Ansible, to install and run CF.
 * Lifecycle and Supportability: You can upgrade BIG-IP without having to call F5 support to fix failover.

-Use the following links, the navigation on the left, and/or the Next and Previous buttons to explore the documentation.
+### Where can I download Cloud Failover Extension?

+Cloud Failover Extension RPM and checksum files can be found in the [Releases section](https://github.com/f5devcentral/f5-cloud-failover-extension/releases), under Assets.

 ## Documentation

-For the documentation on Cloud Failover, including download, installation, and usage instructions, see the Cloud Failover User guides at [https://clouddocs.f5.com/products/extensions/f5-cloud-failover/latest/](https://clouddocs.f5.com/products/extensions/f5-cloud-failover/latest/).
+For the documentation on Cloud Failover, including download, installation, and usage instructions, see the Cloud Failover User guide at [https://clouddocs.f5.com/products/extensions/f5-cloud-failover/latest/](https://clouddocs.f5.com/products/extensions/f5-cloud-failover/latest/).

 ## Filing Issues and Getting Help